How to Make Toffee

 - Parchment paper – Simply greasing your pan won’t do the trick in keeping the candy from sticking.
 You’ll need parchment paper.
 I even grease the parchment paper to be extra safe!

-- Candy thermometer – There are people who will tell you that you can make candy without a thermometer.
+- Candy thermometer [paid link] – There are people who will tell you that you can make candy without a thermometer.
 And, it’s true, VERY experienced candy makers can make candy without a thermometer.
 However, the rest of us need one.
 Using one is the best way to ensure that the toffee comes out with the correct consistency.

 While I use pecans, you can use any nut that you like.
 Many people use almonds or walnuts.